A Tasty Salad Made With Bitter Greens

 A couple of weeks ago, I wrote about arugula in Walnut Vinaigrette Over Wilted Arugula, a tasty salad that requires sautéing.
 I want to tell you about a great salad recipe adapted from one of my favorite cookbooks, Jacques Pepin's Table, called Arugula and Olive Salad, served with a simple lemon dressing.

-Remember, arugula is aromatic salad green but has a bitter, peppery taste.
+Remember, arugula is an aromatic green salad with a bitter, peppery taste.
 You either love it or hate it.
 An excellent way to develop a taste for it is to add a little to your favorite salad greens, like red leaf lettuce.

 If you want to learn "everything you need to know about arugula," check out my post.